 Treatment depends on the patient’s age, degree of discomfort, physical exam findings, radiographic findings, and the animal’s lifestyle.
 Many dogs will show no signs of pain, and some have only mild or intermittent signs.
-Therefore, a large number of dogs, both old and young, can be treated with conservative therapy.
-This includes limiting exercise so as to not exceed the threshold the hips can tolerate without showing clinical signs of pain and fatigue.
-Weight reduction is also very beneficial, and is essential for obese patients.
-Giving non steroidal anti-inflammatories (NSAIDs) to reduce pain and inflammation, as well as glucosamine and chondroitin supplements to protect the joint cartilage is also advantageous.
-When clinical signs of occur at an early age, conservative therapy may not be enough to ensure a comfort and function throughout the animal’s life.
+Therefore, many dogs, both old and young, can be treated with conservative therapy.
+This includes limiting exercise not to exceed the threshold; the hips can tolerate without showing clinical signs of pain and fatigue.
+Weight reduction is also very beneficial and is essential for obese patients.
+Giving non-steroidal anti-inflammatories (NSAIDs) to reduce pain and inflammation and glucosamine and chondroitin supplements to protect the joint cartilage is also advantageous.
+When clinical signs occur at an early age, conservative therapy may not be enough to ensure comfort and function throughout the animal’s life.
 Therefore, surgery should be considered.
 There are several surgical methods used to treat, which are outlined below.
 Your veterinary surgeon will decide which option is best for each dog on a case-by-case basis.

-Juvenile Pubic Symphysiodesis (JPS) – Breeds that are predisposed to this such as Labradors, Rottweilers, German Shepherds, Golden retrievers and other susceptible breeds should be tested at 16 weeks of age using radiographs to identify if they have hip laxity and are therefore likely to develop hip dysplasia.
+Juvenile Pubic Symphysiodesis (JPS) – Breeds that are predisposed to this, such as Labradors, Rottweilers, German Shepherds, Golden retrievers, and other susceptible breeds, should be tested at 16 weeks of age using radiographs to identify if they have hip laxity and are therefore likely to develop hip dysplasia.
 This procedure is performed when puppies with confirmed hip laxity are 16 weeks old.
 A small incision is made between the hind limbs to expose the pubic bone of the pelvis.
 Then the growth plate is cauterized to destroy the growing cells of the pubic bone.
 The remaining parts of the pelvis grow, which rotates the acetabulum over the head of the femur.
-This results in stable hips with a significantly decreased chance of developing significant arthritis as opposed to having the procedure done when the dog is older.
-The benefits of this procedure are that it is done on an outpatient basis, has lower morbidity, and about and 85% chance of being successful.
+This results in stable hips with a significantly decreased chance of developing significant arthritis instead of having the procedure done when the dog is older.
+This procedure’s benefits are that it is done on an outpatient basis, has lower morbidity, and is about an 85% chance of success.

-Triple Pelvic Osteotomy (TPO) – TPO is a reconstructive procedure that is best for patients that do not have arthritis in the joint.
+Triple Pelvic Osteotomy (TPO) – TPO is a reconstructive procedure best for patients who do not have arthritis in the joint.
 It is usually performed in dogs that are less than 10 months of age, have minimal to no arthritis, and have a crisp positive Ortolani’s sign.
-In this procedure, one incision is made in the groin, one in the rump, and the third over the side of the hip region.
-Then the pelvis is cut in three places, rotated to the desired position, and secured with screws.
+In this procedure, one incision is made in the groin, one in the rump, and the third over the hip region’s side.
+The pelvis is then cut in three places, rotated to the desired position, and secured with screws.
 Rotating the pelvis traps the femur in the acetabulum so it can’t pop in and out.
-By one day after surgery, most dogs will start to bear some, but not all of their body weight on the repaired limb.
+By one day after surgery, most dogs will start to bear some, but not all, of their body weight on the repaired limb.
 By 6 to 8 weeks, the lameness should be dramatically improved.
 By 3 to 4 months after surgery, the pet should be completely sound on the operated limb.
 In general, about 90% of the dogs having the TPO surgery will be greatly improved, if not normal.
-Some mild arthritic changes can develop with time, but usually isn’t an issue until the dog is in its senior years.
+Some mild arthritic changes can develop with time but usually isn’t an issue until the dog is in its senior years.

-Total Hip Replacement (THR) – This is a highly advanced procedure and requires and experienced surgeon.
+Total Hip Replacement (THR) – This is a highly advanced procedure and requires an experienced surgeon.
 It is considered a salvage procedure, meaning that it is performed when the hip joint cannot be repaired.
 It is usually the procedure of choice in medium to large breed dogs.
 As the name implies, a total hip replacement involves removing and replacing the joint.
-It is usually selected when medical management of arthritis is no longer effective in maintaining joint function and quality of life, and is done as late in life as possible.
-Patients that are not good candidates for THRs are those that are less than 10 months of age, suffer from chronic infections, have concurrent neurological disease or diseases that increase the chance of blood clots, and dogs with bone cancer.
-Dogs that are uncontrollable are also less desirable candidates because of an increased risk of complications.
+It is usually selected when medical management of arthritis is no longer effective in maintaining joint function and quality of life and is done as late in life as possible.
+Patients who are not good candidates for THRs are less than 10 months of age, suffer from chronic infections, have concurrent neurological diseases or diseases that increase the chance of blood clots, and dogs with bone cancer.
+Uncontrollable dogs are also less desirable candidates because of an increased risk of complications.
 The surgical procedure begins with an incision over the hip.
 The ball of the femur is removed and replaced with a cobalt-chrome femoral implant.
 The acetabulum (socket) is reamed out and replaced with a plastic cup that is cemented in place.
-Most dogs will start to bear some weight on the limb within a couple of days after the surgery, and by 2 months after surgery they are fully weight-bearing.
+Most dogs will start to bear some weight on the limb within a couple of days after the surgery, and by 2 months after surgery, they are fully weight-bearing.

 RETURN TO TOP